-Our school week includes daily prayers, RE Lessons, Relationship and Health Education, Mass, Collective Worship including the Wednesday Word celebrations and regular discussion throughout the day about the Bible and the life of Jesus.
+Our school week includes daily prayers, RE Lessons, Relationship and Health Education, Mass, Collective Worship and regular discussion throughout the day about the Bible and the life of Jesus.

-Children are provided with bagels and milk in the morning and fruit, salad and bread in the afternoon.
-We are currently asking all children to bring a bottle of fresh water into school each day.
+Children are provided with bread and milk in the morning and fruit, salad and bread in the afternoon.
+We ask that all children bring a bottle of fresh water into school each day.
 We do however discourage children from bringing in juice or fizzy drinks as we are a healthy school therefore please ensure that only water is provided.

 We use the outside classroom daily so please ensure that your child has a coat and suitable footwear in school.
 We ask that a warm, waterproof coat is provided through the winter months and sun cream is applied before school during the spring and summer months, when the temperatures begin to rise.
 We will provide a school sun hat for all children to wear when they are at school.
 Wellington boots are a MUST, all year around, due to our wonderful erratic British weather.
 We ask that a pair are left at school, in your child's personal basket, to ensure that all children have equal opportunities to use the outdoor space in all types of weather.

 *In the interest of health and safety, no jewellery is permitted in the Early Years Foundation Stage*